Key takeaways

 Executive Summary

 Poke is a personal AI assistant that lives entirely in your messaging apps — iMessage, WhatsApp, SMS, and Telegram.
 Rather than asking users to download another app, Poke meets people where they already communicate.
-Backed by $15M from General Catalyst at a $100M valuation, it's built by the team that won Elon Musk's Not-a-Boring Competition.
+The company has raised $25M total (a $15M seed led by General Catalyst plus a $10M extension) at a $300M post-money valuation, and in June 2026 became the first standalone third-party AI agent approved on Apple's Messages for Business platform.
+It's built by the team that won Elon Musk's Not-a-Boring Competition.

 | Attribute | Value |